adamdjbrett/swiss/_pages/consulting.md

----
+developmentassistance---
 layout: page
 title: Consulting
 permalink: /consulting/
 ---
 What is your story?
-As a Ph.D. candidate in religion, I understand the power and importance of telling stories and I want to help you find and tell your story.
-With over a decade of Information and Communication Technologies (ICT) experience, I am well equipped to help you tell your story, whether that is through course development, pedagogy, websites, digital humanities, project, event planning, social media, or all of the above, I would be happy to help.
+As a Ph.D. candidate in religion, I understand the power and importance of stories.
+I want to help you find and tell your story.
+With over a decade of Information and Communication Technologies (ICT) experience, I am well equipped to help you articulate your story.
+Whether you need assistance with course development, digital humanities, event planning, web development, or social media, I am happy to help.

 ## Online Course Development
 I am available for consulting on course design, assignments, managing an online course, and integrating various online platforms into the classroom in meaningful ways that enhance the learning goals and outcome of the course.

 ### Learning Management Systems
-Working in technology and communications I have extensive experience with Blackboard and Moodle on the backend and front-end of these platforms so I understand their limitations and the places where they excel.
+Working in technology and communications, I have extensive experience with Blackboard and Moodle on the backend and front-end of these platforms.
+I understand their limitations and boundaries.
   - Blackboard
   - Moodle

 ### New Media in the Classroom
 Are you interested in integrating new media into the classroom?
-I can help you navigate the wide array to platforms and find what meets your needs and your students needs.
-Whether that is one of the platforms listed below or something else I'm here to help.
+I can help you navigate the vast array to platforms and find what meets your needs and your student's needs.
+Whether that is one of the platforms listed below or something else, let me know.
   - Blogging
   - Slack, Discord
   - Social Media